rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/_index.md

 - **Namespace Default Limits:**

-    This value is the default resource limit that the project propagates to each namespace.
+    This value is the default resource limit available for each namespace.
+The project propagates the limit to each namespace.
 Each namespace is bound to this default limit unless you [override it](#namespace-default-limit-overrides).

 In the following diagram, a Rancher admin wants to apply a resource quota that sets the same CPU and memory limit for every namespace in their project (`Namespace 1-4`).
 However, in Rancher, the admin can set a resource quota for the project (`Project Resource Quota`) rather than individual namespaces.
 This quota includes resource limits for both the entire project (`Project Limit`) and individual namespaces (`Namespace Default Limit`).
 Rancher then propagates this quota to each namespace (`Namespace Resource Quota`).